 We all love Cars and I was all about the Cozy Cone, until we found out the Cars rooms allow dogs.
 While Miss O cannot get enough of animals, she doesn’t always do well around them.
 Personally, the thought of hearing barking at 3 AM does not say vacation to me, nor does Miss O melting down in the hallway because some big dog got friendly without warning, so I regretfully decided not to risk it.

-Finding Nemo became the last choice, so we’re hoping that the serene blue under-the-sea vibe will keep us in the mood in the mornings and help ease off the stimulation a bit in the evenings.
+Finding Nemo became our choice, and we’re hoping that the serene blue under-the-sea vibe will keep us in the mood in the mornings and help ease off the stimulation a bit in the evenings.
 While they are not as themed as the other rooms, they are also closest to the Big Blue Pool and the lobby, so convenience and less walking becomes a big draw.

 My in-laws chose a “family suite,” but didn’t specify a character, which means they’ll get what’s available, but hope to be in a Lion King Suite so that my nephew Mr. A can camp out with Simba.
 GMa and GrandDad will be in a standard Little Mermaid room because they’d like their own room, rather than shack up with one of us, which is completely understandable.
 Hopefully we’ll get to see those rooms on our first day when we explore the hotel a bit and try out that pool.